-The Board of Regents of the Nevada System of Higher Education seeks nominations and applications for Chancellor of the Nevada System of Higher Education (NSHE) to lead a growing, dynamic system of eight institutions committed to serving the needs of the citizens of the State of Nevada.
+The Board of Regents of the Nevada System of Higher Education seeks nominations and applications for Chancellor of the Nevada System of Higher Education (NSHE) to lead a growing, dynamic system of eight institutions and two system offices (Las Vegas and Reno) committed to serving the needs of the citizens of the State of Nevada.

 The Regents seek a new leader to build upon the stability and momentum the System has gained in recent years.
 Nevada is a growing state with an economic outlook that is among the brightest in the United States.
-The demands of a changing economy which also bring increased expectations for higher education, together with initiatives of the governor and state legislature, spurred on by a forward- leaning business community throughout the state, offers exceptional opportunities for the right leader to help shape the future direction and momentum of this vital state and region.
+The demands of a changing economy which also bring increased expectations for higher education, together with initiatives of the governor and state legislature, spurred on by a forward-leaning business community throughout the state, offers exceptional opportunities for the right leader to help shape the future direction and momentum of this vital state and region.